 Pro Tip: Unfortunately, buying a one-way Peak Tram ticket to ride up and Bus 15 ticket down is not a cost-saving measure.
+As a time-saving measure, you may want to consider the purchasing an advance tram Ticket.
 If the roundtrip tram ride and elevation to Hong Kong’s highest viewing platform are at the top of your Hong Kong Must-Do list, purchasing The Peak Combo Ticket will save you money.
-As a time-saving measure, you may want to consider the Skip The Line Peak Combo Ticket.

 Self-Guided Walking Tour of Hong Kong Central

 Central is Hong Kong’s vibrant Central Business District.
 Located on Victoria Harbour on the northern shore of Hong Kong Island, the HK Central District is dense with skyscrapers (some of the tallest buildings in the world) and government offices, both new and historic.
 Take a stroll through HK Central District and into the surrounding neighborhoods to get acquainted with Hong Kong.
 (Map and Google Map links below.)